ledgerfoundry/MCA-Assignments/README.md

 - Please do commit each time when you commit any document and leave a message if there is any issue or want to make some changes in the README file.
 - Do not push any file containing error or wrong answers.

 If you are unaware of git methods to update and commit the documents then please do refer this link - https://git-scm.com/doc to learn it.
-It will help you throught the entire journey of your degree program and will also updgrade your knowledge in terms of other technologies as the IT industries.
+It will help you through the entire journey of your academic degree program and will also updgrade your knowledge in terms of other technologies as the IT industries.

 Note:
 - The assignments has to be submitted in a file format.